Quantitative Methods in the Social Sciences CEES3027

 In accordance with the University's Code of Assessment reassessments are normally set for all courses which do not contribute to the honours classifications.
 For non honours courses, students are offered reassessment in all or any of the components of assessment if the satisfactory (threshold) grade for the overall course is not achieved at the first attempt.
 This is normally grade D3 for undergraduate students, and grade C3 for postgraduate students.
 Exceptionally it may not be possible to offer reassessment of some coursework items, in which case the mark achieved at the first attempt will be counted towards the final course grade.
 Any such exceptions are listed below in this box.

 The course introduces quantitative research methods commonly used in the Social Sciences.
 It will provide you with an opportunity to acquire skills in research design, data collection and data analysis.
 Those skills can then be applied to your specific degree subject.
-You will learn how to use a statistical programme for social scientists (SPSS).
+You will learn how to use a statistical programme for social scientists (R).

 A grounding in quantitative methods will allow you to understand a wider range of academic literature, better understand the social and political world, and provide an important transferable skill attractive to employers.